 7. CPS affiliates.
 CPS may receive personal information about consumers from ITS affiliates.
 CPS affiliates are also subject to this policy.

 Selling or Sharing Your Personal Information.
-CPS does not sell or share consumer personal information with third parties.
+CPS does not sell or share for cross-context behavioral advertising consumer personal information with third parties.

 1. The length of time CPS has an ongoing relationship with the consumer.